 Learning Baybayin: A Writing System from the Philippines

 Baybayin is one of the Philippine's ancient scriptures and forms of writing.
 Baybayin is just one of at least 16 different writing systems that were used in pre-colonial Philippines.
-The character-based alphabet was used in pre-colonial times.
-Read on to learn more about this beautiful ancient language!
+The character-based alphabet was used in pre-colonial times and have shown a sudden spike of resurgence in the country's modern era.

 - What is Baybayin?